Think about a typical person in your audience.

 3. Paint a picture

-With your unique understanding of the message and the audience, think of a way to pique their interest.
+With your unique understanding of the message and the audience, think of a way to pique their interest when you start a speech.

 Open their eyes to an issue.
 Paint a picture of the problem or opportunity.
 With a story, a picture, chart, dramatic statement or example – so they understand the concept you are about to cover.